wandb/docs/docs/guides/launch/create-launch-job.md

 There are three ways to create a launch job:

-* Track your code with an artifact.
+* With a Python script
-* Associate your run with a git commit.
+* With a Docker image
-* Associate your run with a Docker image.
+* With Git

 The following tabs show how to create a job based on each use case.